Lesson Four: Stewardship Solutions

 - Precipitation – the amount of water an area receives through weather; example: rain and snow

 - Predator – an animal that preys on other animals

 - Prey – an animal taken by a predator as food

 Part 1/Day 1: Drought and Predators (45-60 minutes)

 - Review the previous lesson.
 Say: “The low population and the large area of land are part of what makes Wyoming unique.
-We heard yesterday that our livestock needs to graze in a way that keeps Wyoming’s land healthy for future generations.
+We heard in previous lessons that our livestock needs to graze in a way that keeps Wyoming’s land healthy for future generations.
 We learned through our game that there are many challenges that our rancher had to face.
 What were some of those challenges?
 Why were they a challenge?”
 Have students share out these answers with the class, as a whole, in groups, or with a partner.
 Answers should focus on the idea of proper grazing with rotating or splitting up the land, so that it has time to rest and regrow.
 After letting the students discuss with each other, bring them back to a whole group discussion.
 Make sure to clarify any misconceptions.

 - Say: “In the previous lesson, we talked about grazing challenges.
 Today, we will learn about two new challenges that ranchers and livestock have.
 The first challenge is drought.
 We are going to do an activity that will help us understand how drought affects livestock.
 Drought is a period of below average precipitation resulting in shortages of water supply and/or soil moisture and may cause a shortage of grass/forage.”

 - Next, ask the following questions for your students to reflect on as pairs or small groups.
 Afterwards, pull the class back together and discuss the answers to the questions before moving on.

-- “What challenge did both ranchers face?”
+- “What challenge did the ranchers face?”
 Supplying their land and livestock with enough water and being able to feed their animals through the winter months.